alifhossinsajjad/smart-deals-resources/readme.md

 ## Overview

-**DESHI DEALS** is a community-driven online marketplace where users can:
+**SMART DEALS** is a community-driven online marketplace where users can:

-- Post items for sale (`Adds`)
+- Post items for sale (`Products`)
 - Place bids on items (`Bids`)
 - Negotiate prices through bidding
 - Mark items as `sold` or keep them `pending`

-> _"Deshi" means local — think of it as your neighborhood OLX or Craigslist with a bidding system._
+> _ — think of it as your neighborhood OLX or Craigslist with a bidding system._

 ---